Above left to right: Katherine (Kathy) Longmire, Shaelyn Patzer, and Emily (Victoria) Long

 Kathy Longmire graduated from the College of Charleston in 2016 with a Bachelor of Science in marine biology.
 As a Master’s student at the Virginia Institute of Marine Science (VIMS), Longmire studies the effects of ocean acidification on blue crabs, soft-shell clams, and their predator-prey interactions.
 She has helped coordinate the REU program at VIMS and has participated in a variety of science communication experiences, contributing to public outreach events and leading tours at the National Aquarium in Washington, D.C.
 As a Knauss fellow, Longmire hopes to address the consequences of climate change through science policy.

 Shaelyn Patzer graduated from the University of Pittsburgh in 2012 with a Bachelor of Arts in history and English writing.
-She then earned a Master’s degree in science writing from Johns Hopkins University in 2016, interning for the National Energy Technology Laboratory during the summers.
+She then earned a Master’s degree in science writing from Johns Hopkins University in 2016, and worked at the National Energy Technology Laboratory.
 She is currently a Ph.D. student at George Mason University in science communication, where she has focused on climate change communication and media coverage of climate issues.
 She has also coordinated a summer internship program in science communication for the National Park Service in collaboration with the GMU Center for Climate Change Communication.
 During the Knauss fellowship, she looks forward to learning more about federal policy for the nation’s water resources, and how science communication fits into the policymaking process.

 Learn more about the Knauss alumni by visiting “Where are they now?” on the Sea Grant website.